 App developers have a love/hate relationship with reviews.
 From one perspective, a pack of great reviews on a widely searched site like Yelp, Amazon, or the App Store can drive revenue increases for your app.

-Often we’ll want to shrink away or fight back against bad reviews, but that can be counterproductive and even more damaging – rather, taking a proactive approach to the review system and getting to know your users is the more solid approach.
+Often we’ll want to shrink away or fight back against negative reviews, but that can be counterproductive and even more damaging – rather, taking a proactive approach to the review system and getting to know your users is the more solid approach.

 - 60% of users consider reviews important